 This healthier I Am a Food Blog recipe for pumpkin cheesecake bars channels the appearance of the Japanese anime character Totoro.
 To do so, the cheesecake bars are dusted with powdered sugar right before they are served and finished up with some icing piping and candy eyes.
 Of all the pumpkin treats, this one might be the cutest.

 While these mummies from Chelsea’s Messy Apron are nowhere near as opulent as King Tut’s tomb, they are sure to satisfy any chocolate fan.
 To make them, cover brownie bark with melted white chocolate as the base of the gauze layers.
-Once it’s all hardened, pipe some other bandages with white chocolate and add a couple eyes.
+Once it’s all hardened, add more piping with white chocolate and top off with a couple of eyes.
 These mummies aren’t resting—they’re ready to party.

 Dark Chocolate Cat Cookies

 Whoever said to watch out for black cats crossing your path never tried these cookies from Sugar Salted.
-The dark chocolate–dipped sugar cookies combined with festive sprinkles and candy eyes will be adored by cat lovers and haters alike.
+The dark chocolate-dipped sugar cookies combined with festive sprinkles and candy eyes will be adored by all the guests.
 Just be sure to pick out the purrfect cookie cutter.